Author: G. Barnes

 “My heart just started to go boom, boom, boom, boom, boom, like, so fast.”

 She sought urgent care, first at Shorecare Urgent Care, a 24-hour urgent care clinic on the North Shore, where staff recognized the severity of her symptoms via ECG and directed her to hospital emergency.
-However, at the hospital, staff dismissed her symptoms, explaining it’s going to “take 19 hours” to see her, and advised her to go home.

 “They said, ‘I need you to sign this form to self discharge and see how you feel in the morning—you’re probably just having a bit of a panic attack.’”